Ardint History, Family Crest & Coats of Arms

 Early History of the Ardint family

 This web page shows only a small excerpt of our Ardint research.
-Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardint History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1843, 1307, 1392, 1452, 1542, 1583, 1545, 1563, 1537, 1608, 1523, 1570, 1558, 1636 and 1691 are included under the topic Early Ardint History in all our PDF Extended History products and printed products wherever possible.

 Ardint Spelling Variations

 The English language only became standardized in the last few centuries; therefore,spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Ardint has been recorded under many different variations, including Ardern, Arden, Arderne, Adron, Harden, Ardin and many more.

 Early Notables of the Ardint family (pre 1700)

 Notables of the family at this time include John Arderne (1307-1392), an English surgeon and one of the first of his time to devise workable cures.
 Some describe him as England's first surgeon.
 Robert Arden was executed in 1452 for supporting the uprising of Richard, Duke of York.

-Edward Arden (1542?-1583)...
-Another 80 words (6 lines of text) are included under the topic Early Ardint Notables in all our PDF Extended History products and printed products wherever possible.
+Another 107 words (8 lines of text) are included under the topic Early Ardint Notables in all our PDF Extended History products and printed products wherever possible.